vsandstrom/Havregryn/README.md

 All values are sampled at the creation of a new grain, after that point it is out of your control.

-___current issue, the sample button should be momentary but this has not yet been implemented, you need to check it and uncheck it for the recording to start___
+___current issue, the sample button should be momentary but this has not yet been implemented, you have to leave it checked for the recording AND playback.___

 ## Building